lupantech/ineqmath/README.md

 ```
 You can then find the answer accuracy in `results/models_results_dev_data/gpt-4o-mini_tokens_10000/scores.json` and `results/models_results_dev_data/Qwen3-4B_tokens_10000/scores.json`.

-If you want to run other models on our dev set, you could subtitute the model engine name in `ENGINES` of the `.sh` file, and then run it.
+If you want to run other models on our dev set, you could substitute the model engine name in `ENGINES` of the `.sh` file, and then run it.

 ### Evaluate with the Final Answer Judge